tykhan/Homework-Python-/README.md

 # Homework-Python-
 Task to Python Core

-For run, do the following
+For run Task2 in homework2.py, do the following
 1.pip install numpy